 How it works:

-- Submit required documents through their international banking team
+Submit the required documents through their international banking team

 These banks may allow you to open a US-linked account before arriving in the United States.